WebMechanix/SimpleConsent/README.md

 5. Require support for dead browsers like Internet Explorer
 6. Need "baked in" (cookie pun intended) geolocation routing or a built-in cookie scanner.

+### Contributing

+If you would like to contribute to this project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ---

 ### Installation